christophhart/hise_documentation/scriptnode/101/drywet.md

 ---
-keywords: Chapter 3: Dry / Wet FX
+keywords: "Chapter 3: Dry / Wet FX"
 summary:  A introduction to the split container and how to setup a dry/wet signal routing
 author:   Matt_SF
 index:    04